 The year 2017 brought national and local recognition of SRPNEF’s work with the awarding of the distinction of the “Outstanding Support Group in Support of Environmental Education” by the National Association of County Parks and Recreation Officials, and was named Non-Profit of the Year by the Murrita/Wildomar Chambers of Commerce.
 This year also marked the evolution of three important committees to serve as “quasi departments” of the organization.
 Under the umbrella of Board oversight, with implementation by the Executive Director, three Member Action and Advisory Committees (MAAC) were designed to review and recommend, specific work and policies associated with Asset/Fund Development, Education Programs, and Membership/Marketing.

-In 2018 the SRPNEF Education Committee added two new initiatives; Nature Education Small Grant Program and a Youth Environmental Education Forum.
+In 2018 the SRPNEF Education Committee added two new initiatives; Nature Education Small Grant Program and the Nature Education Resource Forum.
+This year also launched the Rooted in Nature Craft Brew Festival as a new fundraiser.

 SRPNEF provides all programs at no cost to participating classrooms.